KnowledgeDiscovery/rca_baselines/Baseline/Readme.md

 # Baselines

-This folder contains the baseline methods for Lemma-RCA evaluation with both single- and multi-modal settings.
+This folder contains the baseline methods for Lemma-RCA datasets evaluation with both single- and multi-modal settings.
+Note that SWAT and WADI datasets comply with single-modal setting.

     - FastPC:
     ```